Can I Work in the U.S. if I Am Not a Citizen or a Permanent Resident?

 In some cases, you might need a temporary work visa instead of an EAD.
 These are immigration visas that permit a limited stay of employment in the U.S. They come in different types and apply to various occupations.

-Some of these you may be able to obtain on your own, while others must be obtained through a petition by an employer on your behalf.
+Some of these you may be able to obtain on your own, while others require a petition by an employer on your behalf.

 Congress created the immigration laws with an eye toward foreign workers not displacing Americans from the workforce.
-Note that visa processing is typically quicker for highly skilled workers than for those with less education and skills.
+Visa processing is generally faster for highly skilled workers and workers with advanced degrees than other types of workers.

 The first thing to do is determine if you qualify for temporary work authorization.
-Then the following steps must be taken:
+Then take the following steps:

-- The form and documents must be submitted to USCIS
+- Submit the form and documents to USCIS

-- The shipping address depends on your type of application and immigration status
+- The address depends on your type of application and immigration status

-- Include any additional information they ask for, which varies depending on your status
+- Include any additional information, which can vary based on your status

 After submitting the EAD request, you will then receive:

-- Confirmation notice that the application was received
+- Confirmation notice that USCIS received your application

 - Date for biometric services and an appointment for an interview (in some cases)